 - 1. Novelty Twirl Teams will use music of their choice. - 2.
-Please use good taste, age appropriateness, and avoid profanity if possible.
+Please use good taste, age appropriateness, and avoid profanity if possible. - 3.
+For the AAU Junior Olympic Games/National Baton Competition music must be sent in via hard copy or emailed in MP3 or MP4 format by the competition registration deadline.
+See Music Rules Page 17.

-G. Entrance and Exits
+F. Entrance and Exits

 - 1. Positioning on the floor is optional. - 2.
 It is recommended that the team enters from the judges left and exits to the judges' right. - 3.
 The set up time should be executed quickly and in an orderly fashion. - 4.
 Proper protection for the floor surface must be addressed when placing props on the competition floor. - 5.
-Team responsible for clean-up of the performance area
+Team responsible for clean-up of the performance area.